varunneal/spotify-mcp/README.md

 Please open an issue if you can't get this MCP working.
 Here are some tips:

 1. Make sure `uv` is updated.
 I recommend version `>=0.54`.
-2. Make sure claude has execution permisisons for the project: `chmod -R 755`.
+2. If cloning locally, enable execution permisisons for the project: `chmod -R 755`.
 3. Ensure you have Spotify premium (needed for running developer API).

 This MCP will emit logs to std err (as specified in the MCP) spec.
 On Mac the Claude Desktop app should emit these logs